 People enjoy watching them in the beautiful unique water tank.

 The Mizuwaru Shochu with Japanese mints and a whole dried chili is called “Kingyo”-wari because it looks like a goldfish in a water tank.

 So, the Japanese enjoy it with Shochu in the glass in a stylish way.
 It’s not just about stylish but also tasty that you can enjoy both with tongue and eyes.

 So, it is a good idea to select a unique shaped clear rock glass to enjoy the atmosphere.

 Besides, it has a refreshing impression at the first sip, the pungent stimulus of chili peppers becomes stronger and stronger- the addictive taste is something that other cocktails do not have.

-Shiso, Japanese basil, is the best result if you are looking for authenticity but it is kind of decoration to initiated as water grasses, so you can use any other leaves.
+Shiso, Japanese basil, is the best result if you are looking for authenticity but it is a kind of decoration to initiate as water grasses, so you can use any other leaves.